-- National Registry Personally Identifiable Information (PII) and National Registry Records of Certified Medical Examiners will be retained for the time the ME is on the National Registry plus 6 years following removal from the National Registry. - National Registry Personally Identifiable Information (PII) and National Registry Records of Certified Medical Examiners that have been voluntary or involuntarily removed from the National Registry will be retained for 6 years following removal from the National Registry. - National Registry Personally Identifiable Information (PII) of Medical Examiners that are registered but have not completed the certification process or are ineligible for certification by DOT will be retained for 6 years following removal from the National Registry. - National Registry Personally Identifiable Information (PII) of Medical Examiner's Administrative Assistants (MEAAs) designated by a certified ME will be retained for 1 year from the date the individual is no longer authorized to perform duties in the National Registry system on behalf of the certified ME. - National Registry Personally Identifiable Information (PII) and Medical Examination Results of CMV Drivers will be retained concurrent with the records of the ME who performed the driver's medical examination. - National Registry Personally Identifiable Information (PII) and Medical Examination Report Records of CMV Drivers will be retained for 3 years from the date the medical examination report records are provided to FMCSA.
+- 1. National Registry Personally Identifiable Information (PII) and National Registry Records of Certified Medical Examiners will be retained for the time the ME is on the National Registry plus 6 years following removal from the National Registry. - 2.
+National Registry Personally Identifiable Information (PII) and National Registry Records of Certified Medical Examiners that have been voluntary or involuntarily removed from the National Registry will be retained for 6 years following removal from the National Registry. - 3.
+National Registry Personally Identifiable Information (PII) of Medical Examiners that are registered but have not completed the certification process or are ineligible for certification by DOT will be retained for 6 years following removal from the National Registry. - 4.
+National Registry Personally Identifiable Information (PII) of Medical Examiner's Administrative Assistants (MEAAs) designated by a certified ME will be retained for 1 year from the date the individual is no longer authorized to perform duties in the National Registry system on behalf of the certified ME. - 5.
+National Registry Personally Identifiable Information (PII) and Medical Examination Results of CMV Drivers will be retained concurrent with the records of the ME who performed the driver's medical examination. - 6.
+National Registry Personally Identifiable Information (PII) and Medical Examination Report Records of CMV Drivers will be retained for 3 years from the date the medical examination report records are provided to FMCSA.

-MEs are required to retain the original (paper or electronic) MER Form and a copy (paper or electronic) of the MEC for each medical examination they conduct of CMV drivers for at least 3 years from the date of the examination.
-In addition, once electronic transmission from the National Registry to the SDLAs begins, they will be required to retain the electronic record of the MEC, Form MCSA-5876 information for 3 years.
+MEs are required to retain the original (paper or electronic) MER and a copy or electronic version of the MEC for each medical examination they conduct of CMV drivers for at least 3 years from the date of the examination.
+In addition, the SDLAs are required to retain an electronic record of the MEC, Form MCSA-5876 information for 3 years.

-The "Determination Pending" option on the MER Form, MCSA-5875, allows the ME to defer a qualification decision temporarily for up to 45 days, if the ME requires additional information to determine if the driver is qualified.
+The "Pending Determination" option on the MER Form, MCSA-5875, allows the ME to defer a decision temporarily for up to 45 days, if the ME requires additional information to make a determination of whether or not the driver is qualified.
 This information is submitted and stored only in the National Registry system.
-If the disposition of the pending examination is not updated by the ME before the 45 day expiration date, FMCSA notifies the ME and the driver in writing that the examination is no longer valid and that the driver is required to be reexamined.
-FMCSA retains the invalidated examination information in the National Registry system consistent with the NARA-approved DOT/FMCSA records disposition schedule for the National Registry.
+If the disposition of the pending examination is not updated by the ME before the 45 day expiration date, FMCSA notifies the ME and the driver in writing that the examination is no longer valid and that the driver is required to be re-examined.
+FMCSA retains the invalidated examination information in the National Registry System consistent with the NARA-approved DOT/FMCSA records disposition schedule for the National Registry.
 In addition, the ME may select the "Incomplete Examination" option on the MER Form, MCSA-5875 if the examination is not completed.
 This information is also submitted and stored only in the National Registry system.
 FMCSA retains the incomplete examination information in the National Registry System consistent with the NARA approved DOT/FMCSA records retention schedule for the National Registry.